ajossorioarana/Company-Test/README.md

 ## Acknowledgements

-We woul like to thank all of those who made this come alive.
-First, Arthur, as our beloved king, alongside his wife Ginevere and his cmost trusted councelor, Merlin.
+We would like to thank all of those who made this project come alive.

+First, Arthur, as our beloved king, alongside his wife Ginevere and his most trusted councelor, Merlin.
 We would also like to mention the invaluable help tha Lancelot has given to this enterprise.
 Finally, we want to thank Gawain, Bors and Tristam for their contributions.